EPFLiGHT/LiGHT-doc/docs/projects.md

 Contact: Fabrice Nemo (fabrice.nemo@epfl.ch)

+5. Giving Meditron a voice

+There are many people around the world who even though cannot read, seek healthcare information and guidance.
+Currently, medical LLMs, even those that are multi-modal, are usually constrained to a few languages thereby limiting their application in this particular use-case of healthcare question answering.
+The main objective of this project is to extend the multi-lingual speech capabilities of our Meditron model to ensure that it is more accessible to people around the world.

+Contact: David Sasu (david.sasu@epfl.ch)

 ## 2. MMORE

 MMORE stands for Massive Multimodal Open RAG & Extraction, it is our Python library for a scalable multimodal pipeline for processing, indexing, and querying multimodal documents.